Kim Dae-jin (pianist): Education and faculty positions

 Kim holds Bachelor's, Master's and Doctoral degrees from the Juilliard School.
 He has been a member of the associate faculty at the Manhattan School of Music and guest artist faculty at the Ishikawa Music Academy in Japan.
 He is a currently Professor at the Korea National University of Arts.
 His students have won the prizes in the major international competitions such as the Busoni, the Viotti, the Ettlingen, the Oberlin, the Cleveland, the Sendai (Japan), the Epina, the Maria Canals International Competitions, Busoni Competition, and first prize at the 2005 Clara Haskil International Piano Competition, first prize at the 2006 Leeds Piano Competition and second prize at the Tchaikovsky International Competition in 2011.

 Honors

-In 1985, he won the first prize in the prestigious 6th Robert Casadesus International Piano Competition (presently, the Cleveland Competition) held in Cleveland, Ohio, USA.
-In recognition of his achievements both in Korea and aboard, he also received the 18th Nan-Pa Music Award, given to a musician who made the greatest contribution to the classical music world, by the Nan-Pa Society in honor of the late Hong Nan-pa, the maestro of Korea.
+In 1985, Kim won the first prize in the 6th Robert Casadesus International Piano Competition held in Cleveland.
+In recognition of his achievements both in Korea and aboard, he also received the 18th Nan-Pa Music Award.

-In 2002, he was awarded 'the musician of the year' prize by the Music Association of Korea, and he has been designated as "the most famous pianist in Korea" by national newspaper The Dong-A Ilbo.
+In 2002, he was awarded the "musician of the year" prize by the Music Association of Korea.
+He was also named "the most famous pianist in Korea" by the national newspaper, The Dong-A Ilbo.
 In 2006, he was decorated as "Artist of the Year" by South Korea's Ministry of Culture, Sports and Tourism.
 He received an honorary invitation from Yale University and Rutgers University to be a visiting professor.